codinko/executablejar-maven/README.md

 Maven helps to package the libraries, create the executable jar.

-The heart of this project deals with pom.xml definitions , in  <build><plugins> .
+The heart of this project deals with pom.xml definitions , in  build plugins